 Some couples marry and have lots of time to nurture their relationship before children come along.
 Other couples marry and bring children into the marriage relationship immediately.
 Either way, when children enter the picture, the marriage relationship often resembles two ships passing in the night, and finding your balance between your marriage and children can be hard.

-While research indicates that marital satisfaction decreases when you have children, it doesn’t mean couples should throw in the towel.
+While research indicates that marital satisfaction decreases when you have children, it doesn’t mean you should throw in the towel.
 Many assume that after children come along, the kids should be the main focus.
-But studies show that child-centered marriages are the ones that are most at risk for distress.
+But studies show that child-centered marriages are most at risk for distress.
 Focusing on building a strong marriage is a wonderful thing to give your children… and yourself.
-But, any parent can tell you that is easier said than done!
+But, any parent can tell you that’s easier said than done!

 In many instances both spouses are running 90 to nothing trying to juggle the kids, work, take care of household duties and care for their marriage.
 If couples don’t have their guard up, tyranny of the urgent can push date night to the bottom of the list in a flash.

 Being intentional about taking care of your marriage doesn’t have to be complicated.
 Pantley offers some helpful (and free) tips to help you balance marriage and children that don’t require extra hours in your day.

 Look for the good and overlook the bad.
-When you are tired and stressed, it’s easy to focus on the negative.
+When you’re tired and stressed, it’s easy to focus on the negative.
 Train yourself to look for the good qualities in your spouse.

 Give two compliments every day.
 Life often gets so crazy that you might think something like, “She sure looks pretty in that outfit,” or “I really appreciate the ways he engages our children,” without actually saying it.
 Think about how you feel when you receive a compliment.
 They aren’t hard to give and they don’t cost a dime.

 Pick your battles.
-It is easy to fall into the trap of fighting over silly things that truly will not matter 24 hours from now.
+It’s easy to fall into the trap of fighting over silly things that truly won’t matter 24 hours from now.
 Before you gear up for battle, ask yourself if this is really a big deal.
 In many instances the answer is no.

 Be intentional about spending time with your spouse.
-It might be early in the morning or in the evening after you have put the children to bed, or even better – a date night.
+It might be early in the morning or in the evening after you’ve put the children to bed, or even better—a date night!
 This is the hardest part because the tyranny of the urgent typically reigns.
 Some parents have formed a co-op where they take turns taking care of each other’s children in order to allow for couple time.

 While loving your children is important, making time for each other should be at the top of the list.
 After all, the heart of the family is marriage and it’s really important to keep that focus.
 Even though it probably doesn’t feel like it right now, your children will become adults in the blink of an eye.
-Then they will start their own families and it will just be the two of you again.
+Then they’ll start their own families and it’ll just be the two of you again.

 For more insight on parenting, download our E-book “4 ways to stay connected after Baby” Download Here